 Applies to UK clinical laboratories only

-Warning Letters (Amber Rating)
+Warning Letter (Amber Rating)

 Poor performance (Red Rating)

-Request for technical advice and opinion
+Referral request for technical advice, feedback and opinion